sdaza/survey-methods/readme.md

     ### Short presentations

-    - HSR Chapter 17: *Mixed-model surveys*
+    - HSR Chapter 17: *Mixed-mode surveys*
     - HSR Chapter 16: *Internet Surveys*
     - HSM Chapter 20: *Building your own online panel via e-mail and other digital media*
     - HSM Chapter 24: *What Survey Modes are Most Effective in Eliciting Self-Reports of Criminal or Delinquent Behavior?*